 One of the most fun tasks between startup idea conception and launching is the process of coming up with a business name, logo and overall brand strategy.
 Your business idea and business name often don’t feel real until you put it in visual form.
 Seeing your company name represented in logo format for the first time is an exciting feeling.
 However, a mistake many entrepreneurs make is they rush through the logo process so they can move on to the next task on their to-do list.
 Choosing the right logo graphic, font and in particular color will impact how it resonates with your customer and potential leads.
-This article will provide you some helpful tips on how to choose the perfect logo and brand asset colors for your startup.
+This article will provide you some helpful tips on how to choose logo and brand colors for your startup.

 What Are Your Mission and Vision Statements?